My labels are yellowing or discoloring in the white unprinted areas after several weeks/months of storage or have a strong odor.

-To minimize yellowing/discoloration follow these guidelines:
+To minimize yellowing/discoloration/odors follow these guidelines:

 1. Store unprinted labels in their original sealed packaging.